Shadowblazen/dynamodb-wrapper/README.md

     }
 };

-// query() and scan() responses come back with all pages of data aggregated
-// compare to AWS SDK which only returns 1 page of data at a time, if you want ALL pages aggregated
+// The AWS SDK's query() and scan() methods only return 1 page of data at a time - if you want all pages
-// you have to use LastEvaluatedKey and make multiple requests - DynamoDBWrapper handles this for you
+// aggregated you have to use LastEvaluatedKey and make multiple requests, which comes with the complexity
+// of handling a series of asychronous calls, errors from individual requests, and aggregation
+// of all pages of data when all the responses come back successfully.

+// DynamoDBWrapper.query() or DynamoDBWrapper.scan() will handle all of that for you.
+// When the promise resolves/rejects, you'll get a single response with all pages of data.
+// If an error occurs with an individual request, the promise rejects immediately.

 dynamoDBWrapper.query(sampleQueryParams)
     .then(function (response) {